Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 sexually transmitted diseases are serious possible hazards of sexual intercourse.
 Pupils shall be provided with statistics based on the latest medical information citing the failure and success rates of condoms in preventing AIDS and other sexually transmitted diseases.

 (6) Course material and instruction shall advise

 pupils of the laws pertaining to their financial responsibility to children born in and out of wedlock.

 (7) Course material and instruction shall advise

-pupils of the circumstances under which it is unlawful for males to have sexual relations with females under the age of 18 to whom they are not married pursuant to Article 11 of the Criminal Code of 2012.
+pupils of the circumstances under which it is unlawful for a person to have sexual relations with an individual who is under the age of 17 and for a person who is in a position of trust, authority, or supervision to have sexual relations with an individual who is under the age of 18 pursuant to Article 11 of the Criminal Code of 2012.

 (8) Course material and instruction shall teach

 pupils to not make unwanted physical and verbal sexual advances and how to say no to unwanted sexual advances.
 Pupils shall be taught that it is wrong to take advantage of or to exploit another person.
 The material and instruction shall also encourage youth to resist negative peer pressure.
-The material and instruction shall include, with an emphasis on the workplace environment and life on a college campus, discussion on what constitutes sexual consent and what may be considered sexual harassment or sexual assault.
+The material and instruction shall include discussion on what may be considered sexual harassment or sexual assault.